Transitional Justice and Peacebuilding (PACS6927)

 UNIT OF STUDY

-Transitional justice is a rapidly emerging interdisciplinary field of study focussing on processes dealing with past human rights violations and the transition to a more peaceful and democratic state.
-This unit examines the evolution of transitional justice theory and practice, including truth commissions, trials and traditional practices, in such contexts as post-apartheid South Africa and post-genocide Cambodia and Rwanda.
-Issues discussed include the various types of justice, accountability, truth, reconciliation and reparations, and the challenges of balancing justice and peace.
+Transitional Justice comprises judicial and non-judicial mechanisms designed to deal with past human rights violations and the transition to a more peaceful and democratic future.
+This unit examines the evolution of transitional justice theory and practice, including truth commissions, trials and traditional practices, and assesses the contribution of transitional justice to peace-building in such contexts as post-apartheid South Africa and post-genocide Cambodia and Rwanda.

 Our courses that offer this unit of study